sirouk/quilibrium-node-exporter/README.md

 # Quilibrium Node Exporter

-Quilibrium Metrics Exporter for Prometheus provides insights into the Quilibrium Blockchain node by exposing essential metrics to Prometheus.
-This enables administrators, developers, and other stakeholders to monitor node health, performance, and other vital statistics.
+Quilibrium Metrics Exporter for Prometheus provides insights into the Quilibrium network node by exposing essential metrics to Prometheus.
+This enables node operators to monitor node health, performance, and other vital statistics.

+I will continue to add additional metrics as they become available.
+Feel free to open an issue for suggestions!

 ## Features

-- **Easy Integration**: Designed to work out-of-the-box with Prometheus and Grafana.
+- Designed to work out-of-the-box with the latest release of Quilibrium node
-- **Rich Metrics**: Gathers detailed metrics from the Quilibrium node, including peer information, network status, and more.
+- Gathers detailed metrics from the Quilibrium node, including peer information, network status, and more.
-- **Scalable**: Suitable for monitoring individual nodes or a network of nodes.
+- Suitable for monitoring individual nodes.

 ## Prerequisites

 - Python 3.x
 - Flask
-- A running instance of Quilibrium Blockchain node
+- A running instance of Quilibrium network node with REST endpoint exposed (locally)
-- Prometheus & Grafana (for visualization)
+- Prometheus & Grafana (for visualization, steps and template will be added later)

 ## Installation